-- We obtained an understanding of the legal and regulatory frameworks that are applicable to the group and parent company and determined that the most significant are those that relate to the reporting framework (FRS 102 and Companies Act 2006) and compliance with the relevant direct and indirect tax regulation (governed by HM Revenue & Customs).
-In addition, the group and company have to comply with laws and regulations relating to its operations, including Employment Law and Health and Safety Regulations, health and safety and GDPR. - We understood how the group and company is complying with those frameworks by making enquiries of management and those charged with governance to understand how the group and company maintains and communicates its policies and procedures in these areas.
-We understood any controls put in place by management to reduce the opportunity for fraudulent transactions. - We assessed the susceptibility of the group's and company's financial statements to material misstatement, including how fraud might occur through internal team conversations and making inquiries of senior management and those charged with governance.
+- We obtained an understanding of the legal and regulatory frameworks that are applicable to the company and determined that the most significant are those that relate to the reporting framework (FRS 102 and the Companies Act 2006) and compliance with the relevant direct and indirect tax regulation in the United Kingdom.
+In addition, the Company has to comply with laws and regulations relating to its operations, including health and safety and GDPR. - We understood how Key West (Holdings) Limited is complying with those frameworks by enquiries of management and those charged with governance to understand how the company maintains and communicates its policies and procedures in these areas.
+We understood any controls put in place by management to reduce the opportunities for fraudulent transactions. - We assessed the susceptibility of the Company's financial statements to material misstatement, including how fraud might occur through internal team conversations and inquiry of management and those charged with governance.
 Through these procedures we determined there to be risk of management override associated with revenue and a fraud risk around revenue recognition, in particular the revenue recognition on transactions at or near the year end.
-We selected a sample of transactions at the year end to perform detailed testing, including an understanding of the nature of the transactions and verifying the clerical accuracy of the revenue recognised.
-In relation to management override, we sampled using the data analytics from the entire population of journals, identifying specific transactions which did not meet our expectations based on specific criteria.
-We tested the specific transactions back to source documentation ensuring appropriate authorisation of the transactions.
-Further, we performed overall analytical procedures to assess the fairness of the overall financial performance and the position as at and for the year ended. - Based on our understanding we designed our audit procedures to identify noncompliance with such laws and regulations as outlined above and to respond to the assessed risks.
-Our procedures included verifying that material transactions are recorded in compliance with FRS 102 and where appropriate Companies Act 2006.
-Compliance with other operational laws and regulations was covered through our inquiry, with no indication of non-compliance identified.
+We selected a sample of transactions at the year end to perform detailed testing.
+In relation to management override we used data analytics to sample from the entire population of journals, identifying specific transactions which did not meet our expectations based on specific criteria, to investigate to gain an understanding and agree to source documentation. - Based on this understanding we designed our audit procedures to identify noncompliance with such laws and regulations.
+Our procedures involved verifying that material transactions are recorded in compliance with FRS 102 and where appropriate Companies Act 2006.
+Compliance with other operational laws and regulations was covered through our inquiry with no indication of non-compliance identified.